eisfabian/SPACEtomo/README.md

 There is no straight forward way yet to label your own data yet.
 For the input of a [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) model you will need an image file and a segmentation file with a particular pixel value for each class.
 You can find further instructions [here](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md).

 For my training set, I used Photoshop to segment different classes on different layers by hand.
+Why Photoshop?
+My main reason was the support for comfortable labeling using a drawing tablet with pressure sensitiviy.
 I saved each layer as png file separately and used a Python script to combine these images into a single segmentation image.
 Another script would take these segmentations and output layer images that I could then edit and refine in Photoshop for retraining.

+[Napari](https://napari.org/) might be better suited for your case.
+[OpenFIBSEM](https://github.com/DeMarcoLab/fibsem/blob/main/docs/ml_details.md) includes a Napari-based labelling workflow that can be adapted for nnU-Net.

-This is not ideal and I will work on making a more streamlined labeling workflow in the future.
+My goal is to work on making a more streamlined labeling workflow similar to this in the future.

 ## Acknowledgements